AmielP/DailyLogAppProject/README.md

 Update 1.2.3:
 - Added a "saved" message popup after users save their daily log.

+Update 1.2.4:
+- Bug fixes
+- User can now open and save files on any drive they wish.
+No longer are they restrained to the shackles of grief and separation.

 When hitting the "Send" button, you are always prompted to choose a directory in which to save the file.
 To continue opening the previous the log, be sure to only save the file in the same directory it was created.